IEA-Paris/PPIAS/content/articles/brains-that-pull-the-triggers/1st-conference-on-syndrome-e/SynE1_2015_13_the-impact-of-group-affiliation-on-the-processing-of-others-emitted-social-signals.md

 abstract: 'The Brains that pull the Triggers.
 1st Conference on Syndrome E, Paris IAS, 28-29 April 2015 - Session 4 - The Individual and the Group: Mechanisms of Group Contagion'
-article_title: Group Membership Prejudices Early Neural Processing of Emotions
+article_title: To Be or not to Be Charlie?
+The Impact of Group Affiliation on the Processing of others' Emitted Social Signals
 authors:
 - firstname: 'Julie '
   is_institution: false